troystribling/BlueCap/README.md

 ## <a name="serde">Serialization/Deserialization</a>

 Serialization and deserialization of device messages requires protocol implementations.
 Then application objects can be converted to and from NSData objects using methods on Serde.
 This section will describe how this is done.
-Example implantations of each protocol can be found in the [Ti Sensor Tag GATT profile](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift) available in BlueCapKit and the following examples are implemented in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/SerDe.playground).
+Example implantations of each protocol can be found in the [TiSensorTag GATT profile](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift) available in BlueCapKit and the following examples are implemented in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/SerDe.playground).

 ### Strings